vwb/vwbthree/data/posts/second-post.md

 date: 2020-01-09
 ---

-# Mobile Styling with Styled JSX
+# Responsive Design with Next.js and Styled JSX

 If you go to the [homepage](https://vwbthree.me) and play with the screen width, the content will properly update accordingly.
 While this was relatively straight forward there was a gotcha or two I ran into while implementing.
 What I came up with may not be the best option in terms of scalability but it is working well enough for me so figured could be worth sharing.